 How should a woman deal with a commitment-phobic man?

 It is not the woman’s job to convince, trick or wait for that commitment-phobic man to change his mind.
-Quite the opposite, the most loving thing to do is to respect where is is now and the fact that he’s not ready for a relationship.
+Quite the opposite, the most loving thing to do is to respect where he is now and the fact that he’s not ready for a relationship.